-What is a haploidentical transplant?
+What is a haploidentical blood or marrow transplant?

-What is a haploidentical donor?
+Who can be a haploidentical donor?

 • Siblings have a 50% chance of being a half-match.